wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/optimize-network-traffic/includes/2-understand-throttling-microsoft-graph.md

 Microsoft Graph is designed to handle a high volume of requests.
 If an overwhelming number of requests occurs, throttling helps maintain optimal performance and reliability of the Microsoft Graph service.
 Throttling limits the number of concurrent calls to a service to prevent overuse of resources.

 Throttling limits vary based on the scenario.
-For example, if you're doing a large volume of writes, its more likely they'll be throttled than if you're only doing reads.
+For example, if you're doing a large volume of writes, it's more likely they'll be throttled than if you're only doing reads.

 Many developers ask: *“what are the throttling limits per hour or per day”*.
 This question isn't easy to answer.
 Microsoft Graph is a proxy service that provides access to multiple Microsoft resources.
 Each of these services has their own process for calculating when requests should be throttled.